When your boat or business is on the line, you need a maritime attorney.

 Maritime and admiralty law operates under a separate body of federal law with its own jurisdiction, procedural rules, and remedies.
 A general litigator cannot arrest a vessel, enforce a maritime lien, or navigate the Supplemental Rules for Admiralty Claims in federal court.
 Filing in the wrong forum can extinguish your maritime lien rights entirely.

-- ✦ A general litigator cannot arrest a vessel, enforce a maritime lien, or navigate the Supplemental Rules for Admiralty Claims.
+A general litigator cannot arrest a vessel or enforce a maritime lien

-- ✦ Filing in the wrong forum can extinguish your maritime lien rights entirely.
+Filing in the wrong forum can extinguish your rights entirely

-- ✦ Statutes of limitation differ by claim type and maritime deadlines are strictly enforced.
+Statutes of limitation differ by claim type and are strictly enforced

-- ✦ Overlapping federal and state law requires knowing which theories maximize your recovery.
+Overlapping federal and state law requires knowing which theories maximize recovery

 Free Case Review